Skip to main content

 Frequently asked questions

 Yes.
 Great Plains FCU accepts trust-titled accounts for checking, savings, money market, and certificate products.
-Bring your trust document or Certificate of Trust and government-issued photo ID for all trustees to any branch.
-At least one trustee must meet GPFCU membership eligibility requirements.
+Bring your trust agreement or Certificate of Trust, government-issued photo ID for all trustees, and the trust's tax ID (EIN for irrevocable trusts; the grantor's SSN for a revocable living trust).
+At least one trustee must meet GPFCU membership eligibility requirements (residence, employment, worship, or school in a city/county where GPFCU has a branch in Kansas or Missouri, an SEG, or immediate family of a current member).
 IRA accounts cannot be retitled to a trust but can name a trust as beneficiary.

 Sources